 Once babies start crawling, they want to explore what’s going on around them.
 They want to go out in the garden, get their hands dirty, pick grass and find interesting things – and you should be allowing them to do this.
 It is an important and normal part of their development, especially the development of their immune system.

 When does my child need antibiotics?

 Pushing your GP for a prescription for antibiotics every time your baby or child has a cold, the flu or a sore throat is not good for them.
 Most illnesses in children and babies are caused by viruses, while antibiotics only treat illness caused by bacteria.
 Bacteria will grow bigger and stronger if they are consistently exposed to antibiotics, so infections, such as bacterial ear infections, become harder and harder to clear.
-Antibiotics can also wipe out the natural flora (microscopic organisms) in your baby’s gut, which can really harm his digestion.
-As much as you can, let your baby go through the occasional mild cold or sore throat and he’ll build up his natural immunity.
+Antibiotics can also wipe out the natural flora (microscopic organisms) in your baby’s gut, which can really harm their digestion.
+As much as you can, let your baby go through the occasional mild cold or sore throat and they’ll build up natural immunity.